codepod-io/user-study/Manual.md

 Unlike Jupyter, you can safely close the page while the pod is running.
 The results will be continuely populated in the cloud.

 <img src="assets/run.png" alt="" width="300"/>

+If the result output is too long, it will be folded.
+You can expand it using the button on the top-right of the result area.

 ### User volume